 And, C-sections beget C-sections.
 Fewer and fewer women who have had a previous C-section are being allowed to attempt a vaginal birth.
 “Fewer than 10 percent of women who had Caesareans now have vaginal births, compared with 28.3 percent in 1996.”

 Rates of C-section in the U.S. are higher than in most industrialized countries but lower than in some developing countries. “…rates have soared to 40 percent in some developing countries in Latin America, and the rates in Puerto Rico and China are approaching 50 percent.”

 And rates in the U.S. states vary by 16 percentage points.
 “The highest rates of Caesarean births were in New Jersey (38.3 percent) and Florida (37.2 percent), and the lowest were in Utah (22.2 percent) and Alaska (22.6 percent).”

 There was no discussion about why the rates among states in the U.S. would be so variable.
-Thoughts?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Thoughts?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.